duerrhannes/levermann/reports/analysis.md

 ## Data collection

 The dataset comprises financial data of S&P 500 stocks (for the list of companies, see: [Wikipedia](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies)) with closing prices as of August 25, 2023.
 The data was collected from Yahoo Finance as probably the best-accessible source for free financial markets data.
-430 stocks out of the S&P 500 have complete data.
-In total, if stocks with one or more missing data entries are also taken into account, about 99% of all entries was successfully scraped.
+430 stocks out of the S&P 500 have complete data, that's about 85%, so the base is still representable.
+Out of these 430 remaining stocks, information for 99% of the entries and fields was successfully collected.

 ## Total scores